-Here, Deena Adimoolam-Gupta, MD, a New York City-based endocrinologist and internist, helps solve this smelly mystery, explaining why your sweat may reek like caramelizing sugar or syrupy waffles (including when it can be dangerous to your health and what you should do about it).
+Here, Deena Adimoolam-Gupta, MD, a New York City-based endocrinologist and internist, helps solve this smelly mystery, explaining why your armpits smell like caramelizing sugar or syrupy waffles (including when it can be dangerous to your health and what you should do about it).

 1. The Smell: Fruity

 The Culprit: Diabetic Ketoacidosis

 Fruity-scented sweat (or breath) could be a sign of a serious complication of diabetes called diabetic ketoacidosis

 "This occurs in individuals with diabetes, mostly type 1, if blood glucose levels are not managed," Dr. Adimoolam-Gupta says.